Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: Chiral differential operators on an algebraic group

 So it is now clear that $\cdo$ is the only simple object of the category.
-Because any object contains a copy of $\cdo$, we simply have to show that $\cdo$ is a projective object of the category to conclude.
+Because any object contains a copy of $\cdo$, we simply have to show that $\cdo$ is projective to conclude.
 Let

-be an exact sequence in the category $\mathcal{D}_{G}^{k}\mathrm{-Mod}^{\jetinf G \times \jetinf G}$.
-This is also an exact sequence in the category $V^{\kappa\oplus\kappa^{*}}(\Lg)\mathrm{-Mod}^{\jetinf G \times \jetinf G}$.
+be an exact sequence in the category $\mathcal{D}_{G}^{\kappa}\mathrm{-Mod}^{\jetinf G \times \jetinf G}$.
+This is also an exact sequence in the category $V^{\kappa\oplus\kappa^{*}}(\Lg\oplus \Lg)\mathrm{-Mod}^{\jetinf G \times \jetinf G}$.
 Since $V^{\kappa}(\Lg) \otimes V^{\kappa^{*}}(\Lg) \subset \cdo$ is projective in $V^{\kappa\oplus\kappa^{*}}(\Lg \oplus \Lg)\mathrm{-Mod}^{\jetinf G \times \jetinf G}$ (Theorem \ref{theorem Kazhdan--Lusztig categories for irrational levels}) we can lift it to $B$ as a $V^{\kappa\oplus\kappa^{*}}(\Lg\oplus \Lg)$-module via a map $s : V^{\kappa\oplus\kappa^{*}}(\Lg \oplus \Lg)\lra B$.
 Using Lemma~\ref{lemma criterion for beinn vacuum-like in the case of the cdo}, we can extend the map $s$ to a map of $\cdo$-modules

 Now it is clear that the map $\tilde{s}$ is a section because $\pi \circ \tilde{s} : \cdo \lra \cdo$ is a map of $\cdo$-modules that coincides with the identity on $V^{\kappa}(\Lg) \otimes V^{\kappa^{*}}(\Lg)$.
 By the simplicity of $\cdo$ (Proposition \ref{proposition cdo is a simple vertex algebra}) and Schur's Lemma it must be the identity map. \end{proof}